 In 1994, speech-language pathologists were beginning to effectively treat swallowing disorders.
 But, since the College was founded in 1994, much has changed.

-Today, speech-language pathologists are leaders in this type of care, and have the technology and the knowledge to access and treat swallowing disorders.
+Today, speech-language pathologists are leaders in this type of care, and have the technology and the knowledge to assess and treat swallowing disorders.

 As treatments and technologies evolve, our role is to ensure speech-language pathologists keep current and meet the standards.
 It's how we help ensure professional, regulated care you can count on.